‘Bold And The Beautiful’ Spoilers For Wednesday, July 10: Thorne & Katie Suspect Sally, Zoe’s Sly Move

 Now that Zoe saw Emma’s (Nia Sioux) social media post, she knows where Xander (Adain Bradley) finds himself.
 Bold and the Beautiful spoilers state that she will accidentally spill a drink on Emma just so that she can meet her.
 Of course, Emma does not know that Zoe is really Xander’s ex-girlfriend and the two will strike up a chat.

 However, Zoe has another agenda.
-Not only did she want to meet the pretty young intern, but she wanted to know where she worked too.
+Not only did she want to meet the pretty young intern, but she wanted to know where she worked, too.
 She will follow Emma back to Forrester Creations.
 It can only be imagined what havoc she can wreak there.
 Tune into Bold and the Beautiful every weekday on CBS.

 Claws will come out, fur will fly, and you’ll ever guess what froze over this week on #BoldandBeautiful pic.twitter.com/7n4upzgWKQ